What is Mohs Surgery?

 Mohs surgery is also ideal for recurrent skin cancers – those that grow back after previous treatment and can plague a patient repeatedly.
 While skin cancers are often easily visible, individual cancer cells are microscopic.
 Root-like extensions of cancer cells may reach beyond the cancer’s visible borders with nests of cells growing in unpredictable areas.
 Therefore, what is apparent to the naked eye on the surface of the skin may actually be only the “tip of the iceberg.”
 Any cells left behind can cause the cancer to recur, just as roots left behind when pulling weeds may allow the weeds to regrow.
 With the Mohs technique, all tumor nests can be identified and removed with a high degree of accuracy, producing extremely high cure rates, as high as 99%, even for recurrent skin cancers.
 Other forms of treatment have success rates as low as 60% in curing these difficult cancers.

-Who Performs Mohs Surgery?
+Who performs Mohs Surgery?

 Although the concept of Mohs surgery was developed in the 1930s, relatively few dermatologists were trained in its use until recently.
-Only in recent years has the technique become widely available throughout the country.
+Only in recent years has the technology become widely available throughout the country.

 The American College of Mohs Surgery (ACMS) currently recognizes a limited number of training programs in the United States where highly qualified applicants receive comprehensive training in Mohs micrographic surgery.
 The training period is usually one to two years, during which time the dermatologist acquires extensive experience with all aspects of the technique.
 Once the physician’s training is successfully completed, he or she becomes eligible for membership in the American College of Mohs Surgery (ACMS).